WNMD 2025 · CONCERT 24

 M.C.
 Escher’s Imagination (2021), 10'

-ISCM Netherlands section
+ISCM Netherlands Section submission

 — Tawfiq drew inspiration for his orchestral work from the view of the world of artist Maurits Cornelis Escher, famous for his exploration of perspective and illusion.
 Escher's poetry of perfectly illustrated impossible forms is what the composer was most inspired by: Escher actually makes the non-logical logical, spontaneous and lifelike, using elements from nature.
 In the print Reptielen (Reptiles, 1943), Escher brings his drawn lizards to life and lets them crawl out of the paper.
 Then, in the 11-minute score, Tawfiq makes these reptiles experience all kinds of musical adventures in imaginative parallel realities.
+M.C.
+Escher's Imagination (2021-rev. 2023) was commissioned by the Concertgebouw Orchestra and the Netherlands Philharmonic Orchestra.

 MURIELLE LEMAY (Belgium, 1990) YCA

-ISCM Flemish section
+ISCM Flemish Section submission

 VASCO MENDONÇA (Portugal, 1977)